linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 Extraordinary, Recurring, and Unusual Items The rule for estimating both operating and net income is simple.
 The operating income that is used as a base for projections should reflect continuing operations and should not include any items that are one-time or extraordinary.
 Putting this statement into practice is often a challenge because there are four types of extraordinary items:

 1. One-time expense or income that is truly one-time.
 A large restructuring charge that has occurred only once in the past 10 years would be a good example.
 These expenses can be backed out of the analysis and the operating and net income calculated without them.
 2. Expenses and income that do not occur every year but seem to recur at regular intervals.
 Consider, for instance, a firm that has taken a restructuring charge every 3 years for the past 12 years.
 While not conclusive, this would suggest that the extraordinary expenses are really ordinary expenses that are being bundled by the firm and taken once every three years.
 Ignoring such an expense would be dangerous because the expected operating income in future years would be overstated.
 What would make sense would be to take the expense and spread it out on an annual basis.
-Thus, if the restructuring expense every three years has amounted to  $1.5 billion, on average, the operating income for the current year should be reduced by$ 0.5 billion to reflect the annual charge due to this expense.
+Thus, if the restructuring expense every three years has amounted to  \$1.5 billion, on average, the operating income for the current year should be reduced by\$ 0.5 billion to reflect the annual charge due to this expense.
 3. Expenses and income that recur every year but with considerable volatility.
 The best way to deal with such items is to normalize them by averaging the expenses across time and reducing this year's income by this amount.
 4. Items that recur every year that change signs—positive in some years and negative in others.
 Consider, for instance, the effect of foreign currency translations on income.
 For a firm in the United States, the effect may be negative in years in which the dollar gets stronger and positive in years in which the dollars get weaker.
 The most prudent thing to do with these expenses would be to ignore them for cash flow purposes; you may or may not adjust discount rates for the risk created by the variability.